Windows Server: Creating L2TP VPN Connections

 - On the network edge (router), allow inbound UDP traffic on ports 500, 4500 and 1701.

 - If the server or clients are behind a NAT device, which is quite common due to the use of network edge devices such as routers, open an elevated command prompt and enter:

 reg add HKLM\SYSTEM\CurrentControlSet\Services\PolicyAgent /v AssumeUDPEncapsulationContextOnSendRule /d 2 /t REG_DWORD /f

-Without this setting, clients will report “Error 809: The network connection between your computer and the VPN server could not be established because the server is not responding”.
+Without this setting, clients will report “Error 809: The network connection between your computer and the VPN server could not be established because the remote server is not responding”.

 - Add the AssumeUDPEncapsulationContextOnSendRule setting as above.